 Test operation in Zurich

-Two years ago, the Otto Fischer company installed a photovoltaic system with over 900 modules and an output of 257.6 kWp on its roof; the electrical wholesaler consumes around 60% of the electricity generated in this way at its headquarters itself.
-In the sense of self-use of electricity, this is in need of improvement – for the environment and for lower electricity costs.
-In order to find out whether the use of a storage medium is worthwhile in this respect, it has been decided to test the use of a “Second Life” battery storage system in cooperation with the company Evtec AG from Kriens – a pilot test which should provide information on the dimensioning of the storage capacity.
+The Otto Fischer company has installed a photovoltaic system with over 900 modules and an output of 257.6 kWp on its roof; the electrical wholesaler consumes around 60 % of the electricity generated in this way itself at its headquarters.
+In terms of self-consumption of electricity, this could be improved - for the environment and for lower electricity costs.
+In order to find out whether the use of a storage medium is worthwhile in this respect, it has been decided to test the use of a "second life" battery storage system in collaboration with the company Evtec AG from Kriens - a pilot test that should provide information on the dimensioning of the storage capacity.

-The “power cube” is installed to store the electricity from the solar system.
+The "power cube" is installed to store electricity from the solar system.

 Different modes of operation

-Battery storage systems can be used and operated in many different ways.
-The two most common modes of operation are self-consumption optimisation and peak load optimisation, the latter being used more by commercial enterprises, as it can reduce power charges to the distribution grid operators.
+Battery storage systems can be used and operated in many ways.
+The two most common modes of operation are self-consumption optimization and peak load optimization, the latter of which is more commonly used by commercial enterprises; as it can be used to reduce power deliveries to distribution grid operators.
 Furthermore, the storage systems can be used as backup or for control power.

-For the pilot project on the parking lot of the Otto Fischer company, a combination of operating modes is used: on the one hand, self-consumption optimization and, on the other hand, peak load minimization.
-Peak load minimization is mainly useful on weekdays, with the aim of shifting and smoothing the peak load.
+For the pilot project at the parking lot of the Otto Fischer company, a combination of operating modes is applied: on the one hand, self-consumption optimization and, on the other hand, peak load minimization.
+Peak load minimization is mainly useful on weekdays; with the aim of shifting and smoothing the peak load over time.

-The increase in self-consumption, on the other hand, is often sought at weekends.
-Finally, the self-consumption is then only low, and thus the solar power can be temporarily stored in the battery at noon and used at a later time in the evening.
-Which means that the existing PV system with its output of 257.64 kWp is even better utilized: By operating the battery storage system, the company is now aiming for an increase in self-consumption of around 10-15 %, as well as a minimization of the power peak by 20 kW.
+The increase in self-consumption, on the other hand, is often aimed at the weekends.
+After all, self-consumption is then only low, and thus the solar power can be temporarily stored in the battery at midday and used with a time delay in the evening.
+Which means that the existing PV system with its output of 257.64 kWp is even better utilized: By operating the battery storage system, the company is now aiming to increase self-consumption by around 10-15 % and minimize peak power by 20 kW.

 With load peak minimization, the load peak is shifted in time and smoothed.

-With the help of a battery storage system, the increase of self-consumption as well as the minimization of the power peak are made possible.
+With the help of a battery storage system, the increase of self-consumption and the minimization of the power peak are made possible.

 Briefly presented